AlainPaillou/JETSONSKY/README.md

 https://drive.google.com/file/d/1qPviaGZvQkVqvf6GS91-7f4pXqau4PD-/view?usp=sharing

+This video is a RAW video.
+This means you will have to debayer it with JetsonSky (RGGB pattern).

 16 bits video file is really interesting to retrieve some small signals in the video and allow HDR with only 1 frame.